-- Hives must be enclosed by a structure at least 6 feet tall. - No more than 2 hives per lot within the City limits. - Standards for maintaining the hives are established. - Anyone wanting to keep bees must get a permit from the Central District Health Department. - Fees will be set by the Health Department
+- The No more than 2 hives per lot within the City limits. - The Standards for maintaining the hives are established. - Anyone wanting to keep bees must get a permit from the Central District Health Department. - Fees will be set by the Health Department